 To get the most out of a switcher pedal, it's a great idea to develop a strong sense of signal flow.
 Study and practice until it becomes second nature.
 If you can find work in broadcast or live music mixing, take it!

-With signal flow in mind, it’s good to know what the optimal order of pedal is, generally speaking.
-Putting pedals in the following order will typically sound the best:
+With signal flow in mind, it's good to know what the optimal pedal order is, generally speaking.
+Putting pedals in the following order will typically sound the best (I’ve added links to other My New Microphones for more information on select types):

 - Utility Pedals